 - a.
 A minimum one-foot depth of uncompacted soil shall be available for water absorption and root growth in each planted area. - b.
 A soil test for horticultural suitability shall be required at time of landscape installation in each landscaped area.
 Soil shall be prepared and/or amended to be suitable for the landscape to be installed. - c.
 A minimum of two inches of mulch shall be added in each nonturf area to the soil surface after planting.
 Any plant type that is intolerant to mulch shall be excluded from this requirement.
 Nonporous material shall not be placed under the mulch. - C. Irrigation system requirements.
-All landscaped areas shall be designed with native plantings such that they do not require an automatic irrigation system once the plantings are established (after two years). except those approved for maintenance with intentionally unirrigated native plants shall include.
+All landscaped areas shall be designed with native plantings such that they do not require an automatic irrigation system once the plantings are established (after two years).
 An automatic irrigation system may be approved by the review authority if: 1) the applicant provides a compelling case to the review authority for an automatic irrigation system; and/or 2) provides irrigation water from an onsite well.
 If an automated irrigation system is installed it shall comply with the following: - 1.
-Water-efficient systems (e.g., drip, mini-spray, bubbler-type, or similar system) shall be used unless-infeasible.
+Water-efficient systems (e.g., drip, mini-spray, bubbler-type, or similar system) shall be used.
 Low-flow sprinkler heads with matched precipitation rates shall be used when spray or rotor-type heads are specified for watering shrubs and ground cover areas.
 Turf areas shall be sized and shaped so they can be efficiently irrigated.
 Spray or run-off onto paved areas shall be avoided. - 2.
 Dual or multi-program controllers with separated valves and circuits shall be used when the project contains more than one type of landscape treatment (e.g., lawn, ground cover, shrub, tree areas), or a variety of solar aspects.
 Soil moisture-sensing devices and rain sensors shall be used on larger projects (50,000 plus square feet of landscaped area) to minimize or eliminate over-watering. - 3.
-Watering shall be scheduled during the early morning, at times of minimal wind conflict and evaporation loss. - 4.
-Sprinkler heads must have matched precipitation rates within each valve zone. - 5.
+Watering shall be scheduled during the early morning, at times of minimal wind conflict and evaporation loss.

+- 4. Sprinkler heads must have matched precipitation rates within each valve zone. - 5.
 Check valves are required where elevation differential may cause low head drainage. - D. Certification of landscape completion.
 The completion of required landscaping and irrigation improvements shall be certified by the author of the landscape and irrigation plan, through a signed statement submitted to the Director.

-18.34.070 -Maintenance of Landscape Areas
+18.34.070 Maintenance of Landscape Areas

 - A. Maintenance required.
 All site landscaping shall be maintained in a healthful and thriving condition at all times.
 Irrigation systems and their components shall be maintained in a fully functional manner consistent with the originally approved design and the provisions of this Chapter.
-Regular maintenance shall include checking, adjusting, and repairing irrigation equipment; resetting automatic controllers; aerating and dethatching turf areas; adding/replenishing mulch, fertilizer, and soil amendments; pruning; and weeding all landscaped areas. - B. Maintenance agreement.
-Prior to final building inspection or the issuance of a certificate of occupancy, and prior to the recordation of a final subdivision map where applicable, the applicant shall enter into a landscape maintenance agreement with the City to guarantee proper maintenance in compliance with Subsection A. The formand content of the agreement shall be approved by the City Attorney and the Director.
+Regular maintenance shall include checking, adjusting, and repairing irrigation equipment; resetting automatic controllers; aerating and dethatching turf areas; adding/replenishing mulch, fertilizer, and soil amendments; pruning; and weeding all landscaped areas. - B. Water waste prohibited.
+Inefficient landscape irrigation leading to excessive runoff, low head drainage, overspray, and other similar conditions where water flows onto adjacent property, non-irrigated areas, walks, roadways, or structures is prohibited. - C. Enforcement.
+Failure to maintain landscape areas in compliance with this Section shall be deemed a nuisance, and shall be subject to abatement in compliance with the Municipal Code, and/or the applicable planning permit may be revoked.